morgengc/blog-spark-food-recommendation/README.md

 * Play Framework
 * MongoDB

-Scala and Play Framework will be automatically installed by `sbt` stage, while MongoDB should be installed manually.
+Scala and Play Framework will be automatically installed by `sbt` command, while MongoDB should be installed **manually**.

 Download the food review file (500K reviews) using the `download.sh` script.